-I must admit, the first supplier survey I ever used was copied from another company and we just changed the header.
-You might think this is quite unethical, but get real.
-I have seen that exact same survey form during at least a dozen audits I have done over the past decade.
+I must admit, the first supplier survey I ever used was copied from another company, and we just changed the header.
+You might think this is entirely unethical, but get real.
+I have seen that same survey form during at least a dozen audits I have done over the past decade.
 I have also had to fill out that document.

-You know the one…it’s 29 pages long and asks you a bunch of inane questions that nobody will care about.
+You know the one…it’s Twenty-nine pages long and asks you a bunch of inane questions that nobody will care about.

 Supplier Survey Suggestions

 To fix the mess we have all created, I have a few simple suggestions: